-Composite is MoMath’s exciting temporary exhibition gallery.
-The gallery serves as the home to a diverse collection of shows and installations that highlight the breadth of human pursuits that mathematics can illuminate.
+Composite, MoMath’s exciting temporary exhibition gallery, serves as the home to a diverse collection of shows and installations that highlight the breadth of human pursuits that mathematics can illuminate.
 Visiting Composite is free with admission to the Museum.